-- Permission to use the BRANY IRB must be obtained via a submission in Ideate prior to submission to BRANY for review.
-Permission will be provided via return correspondence after the initial review by the PPHS and conditional offices.
+- Permission to use the BRANY IRB must be obtained via a submission in RUTH prior to submission to BRANY for review.

-- At the time of your Ideate submission, please ensure that the Setup section, under the Summary tab, accurately indicates whether BRANY is serving as the Reviewing IRB AND negotiating the contract, or only serving as the Reviewing IRB.
+- At the time of your RUTH submission, please ensure that the HRP-232R indicates whether BRANY is both serving as the Reviewing IRB and negotiating the contract, or whether it is only serving as the Reviewing IRB.
 If BRANY is not negotiating the contract, a regular GCO submission and IF are required through the usual ISMMS process.

-- Note: a consent template with the ISMMS required language already inserted must also be submitted at the time of your initial submission.
+- A consent template with the ISMMS required language already incorporated (based on the HRP-232R) must be submitted at the time of your initial RUTH submission.
 The bottom of the waiver will be completed once the language has been deemed appropriate.

-- Jaeb - if you are using the Jaeb IRB - an Attachment A, specific to your protocol, and a consent template with the ISMMS required language already inserted must also be submitted at the time of your initial submission.
+- If you are using the Jaeb IRB - an Attachment A, specific to your protocol, and a consent template with the ISMMS required language already incorporated (based on the HRP-232R) must be submitted at the time of your initial RUTH submission.